 Lilly Camp gave the Lopes that chance.

 Once Pond's hit sent the game to extra innings, Vickers entered after throwing 112 pitches in Saturday's first win.
-With her spin and change-up mesmerizing the Wolf Pack, she shut out Nevada for the two innings.
+With her spin and change-up mesmerizing the Wolf Pack, Vickers shut out Nevada for the final two innings.
 The Wolf Pack started the top of the ninth wth an infield single but came up empty after Lucas threw out an attempted steal and Vickers struck out two.

-"I'm so glad that this week I stepped up and did my job because I was there for my other pitchers," said Vickers, who struck out 23 batters in 19 1/3 tournament innings and only allowed one extra-base hit.
+"I'm so glad that this week I stepped up and did my job because I was there for my other pitchers," said Vickers, who struck out a MW Championship-record 23 batters in 19 1/3 tournament innings and only allowed one extra-base hit.
 "I had their back.
 I just made sure to stay calm and focused all the time because you never know when you need to go in.

 "I just had to make sure I didn't get in my head and didn't let their fans get in my head.
 I stayed focused.
 Our team has come back before so many times.
 I knew we had a chance to come back."